Saturday 31st Jan 2015

-On 63 minutes a quick throw from the alert Chris Braddly found Louie Keen in a yard of space.
-Keen whipped in lovely ball to the far post where the lurking Grahman Cheeseman finished with a powerful trademark ‘Cheeso’ header.
+On 63 minutes a quick throw from the alert Chris Bradley found Louis Keane in a yard of space.
+Keane whipped in lovely ball to the far post where the lurking Grahman Cheeseman finished with a powerful trademark ‘Cheeso’ header.
 2-1

 Town now pressed hard for an equaliser and gaps began to open up in their defensive shape allowing Wrington opportunities in attack.